NishaNattha/Connect4-MT/README.md

 # Connect4-MT

-Connect 4 game with monte-carlo bot
+Connect 4 game with monte-carlo bot using python